-The U.S. healthcare industry is moving toward value-based care, encouraged by reimbursement initiatives from the Centers for Medicare and Medicaid Services (CMS).
+The U.S. healthcare industry is moving toward a value-based care (VBC) reimbursement model as encouraged by initiatives from the Centers for Medicare and Medicaid Services (CMS).
 In a value-based model, providers are paid depending on patient outcome rather than on volume of procedures performed.
-Theoretically, this would promote a focus on patient wellness and preventative medicine, which would improve overall health and reduce incidence and severity of chronic illness in the general population.
+Theoretically, this promotes a focus on patient wellness and preventative medicine, which would improve overall health and reduce both the incidence and severity of chronic illness in the general population.

-In addition to improving population health, value-based care (VBC) is intended to reduce healthcare costs for patients and providers.
-Though providers and patients are the primary beneficiaries in a value-based system, payors and suppliers may also profit.
+In addition to improving population health, VBC is intended to reduce healthcare costs for patients and providers.
+Though healthcare providers and patients are the primary beneficiaries in a value-based system, payers and suppliers may also profit.

-When allied health professionals and care organizations address a patient’s overall health rather than an acute episode of care, the patient is likely to report greater satisfaction.
+When physicians and other care providers address a patient’s overall health rather than an acute episode of care, the patient is likely to report greater satisfaction.
 Focusing solely on symptom management is ineffective if a physician doesn’t also take into account other factors impacting patient health, such as environment, diet, and pre-existing conditions.
 A holistic approach may also increase trust in physicians, which positively impacts patient engagement and has been shown to improve care outcomes.

 Any sales rep knows that the key to closing a deal is to demonstrate value.
 Suppliers who are familiar with the healthcare market understand the role of value-based care in purchasing decisions and can use this knowledge to target hospitals and health systems based on diagnoses, procedures, and value-based care performance.

 For example, if a medical device supplier offers antibiotic-infused surgical sutures that can reduce the risk of patients developing surgical site infections, that would improve care outcomes and the facility would be reimbursed at a higher rate under VBC.
-The higher supply costs that may be associated with specialty sutures pale in comparison to the costs and patient health risks associated with treating hospital-acquired infections, making it an easy sell for suppliers.
+The higher supply costs that may be associated with specialty sutures pale in comparison to the costs and patient health risks associated with treating healthcare-associated infections—making it an easy sell for suppliers.

-Healthcare payors assess risk by balancing smaller populations of unwell patients with a larger population of generally healthy patients.
-The healthier the general population is, the fewer claims will be filed, saving payors money and reducing the risk of significant financial loss.
+Healthcare payers assess risk by balancing smaller populations of unwell patients with a larger population of generally healthy patients.
+The healthier the general population is, the fewer claims will be filed—saving payers money and reducing the risk of significant financial loss.
 In the long run, healthier patient populations can reduce individual premiums and copays.

-Join our live panel discussion, Value-Based Care in 2019 and Beyond, to hear first-hand experiences from healthcare thought leaders from Mayo Clinic, Dell Medical School & UT Health Austin, and more!
+Catch an on-demand replay of our webinar, Value-Based Care in 2019 and Beyond, to hear first-hand experiences from healthcare thought leaders at Mayo Clinic, Dell Medical School & UT Health Austin, and more!

 This panel will cover topics ranging from: